ThisAndyMason/InterviewProject/readme.txt

 For a larger device list i would look to use more intelligent searching rather than a loop through all devices.
 This might including storing the data in an indexed format and using something like a binary search to find the appropriate data.

+Improve UI for when not viewing in full window.

 Please open index.html in browser and ensure the html and js file are in the same location.
 The JSON file is pulled from the GitHub location.

+Tested in Internet Explorer 11 and Chrome Version 55.0.2883.87.
+Both in full screen.